Eric Omondi: Activism

 In February 2023, Omondi with 16 other people demonstrated against the high cost of living outside Parliament, Nairobi Kenya.
 They were charged with taking part in an unlawful assembly.
 They were later released with cash bail of KES 10,000 each.

 Eric Omondi was also arrested by police on April 26, 2023 while protesting against unemployment and high cost of living in Kisumu.
 In the incident, Omondi led a group of protestors, with majority of them being university students, in the streets of Kisumu protesting the persistent unemployment affecting most graduates in the Kenyan society.
 Anti-riot police arrested the comedian and hurled tear gas canisters to disperse the peaceful protestors.

+On February 10, 2026 Eric started a walk from Nairobi to Mombasa, to raise money for the Sisi kwa Sisi initiative.